tomisme/dotfiles/README.md

 dotfiles
 ========
-These are my personal dotfiles, currently used from a lenovo s430 running arch linux.
+These are my personal dotfiles, currently used from a dell xps 13 running arch linux.
 They may or may not be useful for other combinations of hardware and software.